 Warehouse - Dependency Map

 👤 This documentation is intended for SQL Users using Periscope's Warehouse Infrastructure option.
-Site administrators can contact their Customer Success Manager if interested in enabling the Periscope Warehouse.
+Site administrators can contact their Account Manager if interested in enabling the Periscope Warehouse.
+The Periscope Warehouse Infrastructure is only available for the Amazon Redshift Infrastructure.

 Dependency Map Tab

-To access the dependency graph for a specific SQL view, open the SQL view and make sure that Warehouse is selected in the database drop-down in the upper-left.
+To access the dependency graph for a specific view, open the view and make sure that Warehouse is selected in the database drop-down in the upper-left.

 In the preview pane, select the DEPENDENCIES tab.
 If no graph is displayed, run the query to generate it.

-This expansion will display the entire dependency map related to the view like so:
+This expansion will display the entire dependency map related to the view:

 Users can also easily navigate to another view within the map by hovering over the name of a view and clicking on the arrow icon in the upper righthand corner of its label.
 The view will open in a new tab on the browser window.